 Super soft and tender butterscotch pudding cookies filled with chocolate chips, white chocolate chips and butterscotch chips.
 These cookies are melt-in-your-mouth delicious!

-It has double the butterscotch flavor from the butterscotch flavored pudding mix AND the butterscotch chips and is also filled with both white and semi-sweet chocolate.
+It has double the butterscotch flavor from the butterscotch flavored pudding mix AND the butterscotch chips and is also filled with both white and semi-sweet chocolate chips.
 The texture is moist and gooey on the inside with golden edges, making each bite perfection.
 These cookies will literally melt in your mouth!

 Why is Pudding Mix Used in Cookies?